Ten Academic Competitions Suitable for Elementary and Secondary Students in Canada

 9. Sir Isaac Newton Exam (SIN Exam)

 The SIN Exam was first developed in 1969 by the University of Waterloo’s Department of Chemistry.
 It aims to encourage an interest in chemistry for secondary students and their teachers.
 If the winners of this contest enrol in the Chemistry Department at Waterloo, they can receive a scholarship of $5000 in their first year.
-They may also receive scholarships from second year and onwards, although the amount will be decreased.
-The contest is nationwide, and takes place in May.
+They may also receive scholarships from the second year and onwards, although the amount will be decreased.
+The contest is nationwide and takes place in May.